 Indications and Usage for Cetirizine

-Perennial Allergic Rhinitis: Cetirizine hydrochloride oral solution is indicated for the relief of symptoms associated with perennial allergic rhinitis due to allergens such as dust mites, animal dander and molds in children 6 to 23 months of age.
+Cetirizine hydrochloride syrup is indicated for the relief of symptoms associated with perennial allergic rhinitis due to allergens such as dust mites, animal dander and molds in children 6 to 23 months of age.
 Symptoms treated effectively include sneezing, rhinorrhea, postnasal discharge, nasal pruritus, ocular pruritus, and tearing.

-Chronic Urticaria: Cetirizine hydrochloride oral solution is indicated for the treatment of the uncomplicated skin manifestations of chronic idiopathic urticaria in children 6 months to 5 years of age.
+Cetirizine hydrochloride syrup is indicated for the treatment of the uncomplicated skin manifestations of chronic idiopathic urticaria in children 6 months to 5 years of age.
 It significantly reduces the occurrence, severity, and duration of hives and significantly reduces pruritus.

 Cetirizine hydrochloride is contraindicated in those patients with a known hypersensitivity to it or any of its ingredients or hydroxyzine.

 In clinical trials, the occurrence of somnolence has been reported in some patients taking Cetirizine hydrochloride; due caution should therefore be exercised when driving a car or operating potentially dangerous machinery.
 Concurrent use of Cetirizine hydrochloride with alcohol or other CNS depressants should be avoided because additional reductions in alertness and additional impairment of CNS performance may occur.

 No clinically significant drug interactions have been found with theophylline at a low dose, azithromycin, pseudoephedrine, ketoconazole, or erythromycin.
 There was a small decrease in the clearance of Cetirizine caused by a 400-mg dose of theophylline; it is possible that larger theophylline doses could have a greater effect.